-Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.

 Our firm has also provided other assurance services to the fund in relation to reporting to the supervisor.
 Subject to certain restrictions, employees of our firm may also deal with the fund on normal terms within the ordinary course of trading activities of the business of the fund.
-These matter have not impaired our independence as auditor of the fund.
-The firm has no other relationship with, or interest in, the fund
+These matters have not impaired our independence as auditor of the fund.
+The firm has no other relationship with, or interest in, the fund.

-Materiality
+Searce Materiality

 The scope of our audit was influenced by our application of materiality.
 Materiality helped us to determine the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and on the financial statements as a whole.
-The materiality for the financial statements as a whole was set at \$311,000 determined with reference to a benchmark of the fund's total assets.
+The materiality for the financial statements as a whole was set at \$1,437,000 determined with reference to a benchmark of the fund's total assets.
 We chose the benchmark because, in our view, this is a key measure of the fund's performance.